yewstack/yew/website/docs/advanced-topics/server-side-rendering.md

 :::caution Web APIs are not available!

-Web APIs such as `web_sys` are not available when using server-side rendering.
+Web APIs such as `web_sys` are not available when your component is rendering on the server-side.
-You application will panic if you try to use them.
+Your application will panic if you try to use them.
 You should isolate logics that need Web APIs in `use_effect` or `use_effect_with_deps` as effects are not executed during server side rendering.

 :::

-:::danger
+:::danger Struct Components are not supported!

 Whilst it's possible to use Struct Components with server-side rendering, there's no clear boundaries between client-side safe logic like the